Abdulaliarafat/Abdulaliarafat/README.md

 ### 🧑‍💻 About Me

-I’m **Abdul Ali Arafat**, a passionate learner from a non-CSE background.
-I always try to explore new things and enjoy creating meaningful and creative solutions.
-That curiosity led me to join **Programming Hero**.
+I’m **Abdul Ali Arafat**, a creative mind from a non-CSE background, always curious and eager to build meaningful things.
+My journey started with **Programming Hero**, and for over 6 months I’ve been exploring:

-Over the past 6+ months, I’ve explored technologies like:
-**Firebase, Netlify, Vercel, DaisyUI, Node.js, Next.js, React, Vite, MongoDB, Figma, Framer, Canva, JavaScript, Express.js, HTML5, React Hook Form, React Router, TailwindCSS, JWT, NPM, Nodemon**
+**Firebase, Netlify, Vercel, DaisyUI, Node.js, Next.js, React, Vite, MongoDB, Figma, Canva, Express.js, JavaScript, HTML5, TailwindCSS, and more.**

-I’m becoming a **MERN stack developer**, and I’m aiming for **full-stack** next.
+Currently growing as a **MERN stack developer**, aiming to become a **full-stack developer** next.

----

 ### 🚀 Currently Working On